 Additional reliefs are granted for dependant great-grandparents and handicapped siblings.

-With effect from the year of assessment 2018, personal income tax (PIT) reliefs are subject to a cap of SGD 80,000 per year of assessment.
+Personal income tax reliefs are subject to a cap of SGD 80,000 per year of assessment.

 Where an individual carries on a trade, business, profession, or vocation, deductions are allowed for all outgoings and expenses incurred wholly and exclusively in the production of the income being assessed (except expenses specifically prohibited under the Income Tax Act), including capital allowances (fiscal depreciation) on most fixed assets except for land and non-industrial buildings.